Legal

 - Operating community services, .SREC.
 IDs, authentication, tickets, support chats, and staff tools: Art.
 6(1)(b) GDPR.

-- Security, abuse prevention, moderation, appeals, complaints, audit logs, and community safety: Art.
+- Security, abuse prevention, moderation, appeals, complaints, audit logs, custom battle moderation integrity, and community safety: Art.
 6(1)(f) GDPR.

 - Running optional contests, suggestions, EC votes, public votes, reward handling, and integrity checks: Art.
 6(1)(b), Art.
 6(1)(a), and Art.
 6(1)(f) GDPR depending on the feature and context.